It’s been 4 long years since we last reviewed the Skoda Superb. Rob Clubley came away extremely impressed, giving the car a full 5-Chevron rating.

 I’m happy to say the doors have felt lining for the storage at the bottom.
 I hope everyone eventually does this – it stops items rattling around when driving.
 I took a bottle of wine in the front door water bottle holder, and there it sat without a noise for the entire trip.
 Thank you, Skoda.

-For the driver, there’s another small cubby to the right hand side of the steering wheel.
+For the driver, there’s another small cubby to the right-hand side of the steering wheel.
 You could get a wallet in here, and there’s also two credit card or fuel card slots available.
 Handy!

 There’s yet another highlight to the Scout’s interior: the materials.
 There’s almost no hard plastic, and certainly wherever your hand falls, it won’t be to some cheap piece of plastic.
 Everything looks expensive and well made, and the fit and finish is excellent.
 But again, it’s the quality of materials that’s a stand out.
 After jumping out of a Hyundai Ioniq, the Scout was in another world for quality.

-Keeping things a little sporty, there’s alloy pedals, and contrasting stitching in the seats and doors.
+Keeping things a little sporty, there are alloy pedals, and contrasting stitching in the seats and doors.
 Great to see a beige colour used on the headlining and pillars – they help lighten up the interior.
 It doesn’t really need it, as with big side windows and reasonably sized pillars, visibility is top notch.

 Getting into the Scout, the cabin feels very wide.
 It may be the design of the interior helping here, with a few lines of trim running completely across the dash, but it’s spacious all the same.
 I doubt anyone will feel cramped in any of the seats.

 In the driver’s seat, my first impression was that the steering wheel was off a bus.
 It looks huge, but after a day or two I didn’t notice.
 It is quite chunky though, adding to the too-big feeling.
 Still, the leather wheel feels fantastic, and there’s the standard Skoda controls on it, which work perfectly.
 It doesn’t take much before you aren’t looking down to see what button you are pressing.
-I absolutely love that Skoda is one of those brands that uses thumbwheels on the steering wheel to control audio volume and cruise control speed – it’s so much easier and more efficient than using buttons.
+I absolutely love that Skoda is one of those brands that use thumbwheels on the steering wheel to control audio volume and cruise control speed – it’s so much easier and more efficient than using buttons.

 Speaking of the steering wheel, it’s heated and that’s something I always like.
 It’s the old story here – tell someone you like a heated steering wheel, and if they roll their eyes then they haven’t driven a car with one.
 Once you do, it’s hard to go back.
 A bonus with the Scout is that there are three heat settings for the steering wheel alone, which was awesome.
 I’d not seen this before, but appreciated it.
 You can only access these settings by pressing the driver’s seat heater button.
 This isn’t the end of the world, but it did mean you were actually changing the seat heat setting to get to the steering wheel heat settings (which would come up on the display), and then you could turn the seat heater back up again.
 A little bit of a strange way of doing it, but it still works.